ROBERT SIEGEL, HOST:

 CUOMO: We all know we don't need another tragedy to point out the problems in the system, right?
 We understand them.
 Enough people have lost their lives.
 Let's act.

 ROSE: Last night, Cuomo officially unveiled the New York SAFE Act after weeks of backroom negotiations.
 The law mandates background checks for all gun purchases, and it requires mental health professionals to report people they consider to be potentially dangerous to law enforcement, who could revoke their gun permits.
-Governor Cuomo says the law places a new lower limit on the size of ammunition magazines.
+And Governor Cuomo says the law places a new lower limit on the size of ammunition magazines.

 CUOMO: Ban on magazines that can hold over seven rounds.
 Many of the other jurisdictions passed have been talking about 10 rounds.
 This, we believe, would be the most aggressive limit in the country at seven.